Childhood obesity in Australia: Psychological

-Short-term prospects for children in Australia suffering from a Body Mass Index (BMI) of more than 25 kg/m2 include deteriorations in their physical health as well as a decreased psychological well-being.
+Short-term prospects for children in Australia suffering from a BMI of more than 25 kg/m2 include deteriorations in their physical health as well as a decreased psychological well-being.
 Children who are obese or overweight by the time they reach their schooling careers are likely to become victims of discrimination, bullying and teasing in the play ground.
 Individuals who are made to feel inferior for their physical appearance develop a self-conscious attitude towards their body image, leading them to foster feelings of depression, anxiety and incompetence.

-Psychological detriments of this sort can also have a negative effect on children’s ability to form relationships and make friends with peers.
-The social stigma surrounding the “perfect body image” can also be extremely degrading to adolescents who feel they are unable to meet the expectations of such situations causing further damage mentally and physically (anorexia and bulimia).
-From a long- term perspective obesity can also cause negative psychological effects on individuals who are discriminated and victimised in the work place.
+Psychological detriments of this sort can also have a negative effect on children's ability to form relationships and make friends with peers.
+The social stigma surrounding the "perfect body image" can also be extremely degrading to adolescents who feel they are unable to meet the expectations of such situations causing further damage mentally and physically (anorexia and bulimia).
+From a long-term perspective obesity can also cause negative psychological effects on individuals who are discriminated and victimised in the work place.
 Food is also used as a psychological coping mechanism for overweight adults who indulge when they are feeling stressed, lonely and sad.
 The guilt felt as a result of this "mindless eating" can, in turn, cause people to feel anxious and distressed.

+Repercussions of labelling obesity

+Through the biomedical classification, BMI, obesity has been labelled as an 'epidemic'.
+These representations of obesity can lead to victim blaming and stigma, leading to low self-esteem, embarrassment, and isolation, ultimately impacting children's mental and physical health.
+Scheper-Hughes and Lock highlight that there is more to a body than what is presented in front of us, and they use the three bodies; individual, social, and body politics, to describe this.
+The experience of shame and stigma can be linked to the social body.
+It can be argued that obesity is a form of deviance from what is socially considered to be the 'normal' or healthy BMI.
+The notion of deviance suggests that it is the child's fault they are not the 'normal' body weight leaving room for others to make assumptions about their lifestyle choices, leading to victim blaming and stigma.

+This focus on body weight and nutrition is known as the Weight-Centred Health Paradigm (WCHP).
+Recent research has suggested that emphasis should be placed on health and wellbeing.
+The Health at Every Size movement promotes health without manipulating body weight.
+Hegemony is evident throughout society that, those who appear slim set the standard of what all bodies should look like, anything that differs is seen as different.
+Society values looks rather than the actual health of individuals, including children.
+This creates the stereotype that those who do not fit the normative appearance are flawed.
+A focus on health rather than appearance or BMI could reduce the mental health impacts of obese children.